risawitama/verbose-potato/README.md

-## What do you call a group of disorganized cats?
-A cat-tastrophe.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.